Freight Shipping from Jacksonville to Fort Lauderdale

 How much does it cost to ship freight from Jacksonville to Fort Lauderdale?

-Full truckload (FTL) rates from Jacksonville, FL to Fort Lauderdale, FL currently range from $854-$1,052 for a standard dry van load over the 397-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Fort Lauderdale, FL currently range $854-$1,052 (roughly $2.17-$2.66 per mile over 397 miles).
 LTL shipments typically cost $418-$737 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Fort Lauderdale?

-Standard FTL transit from Jacksonville to Fort Lauderdale is approximately 7 hrs by truck over 397 miles.
+Standard FTL transit from Jacksonville to Fort Lauderdale is approximately 7 hrs by truck over 397 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Jacksonville to Fort Lauderdale freight?